 A few years ago I asked the question ‘How Slow Can Perth Go’.
-At the time I was wrestling with the disappointment of a lack of ‘slow jams’ in the Perth scene – a problem that remains unresolved.
-I hadn’t been in Perth long enough to understand the peculiarities of living in a large town (yes I know Perth is officially a city), perhaps I should have asked – How much soul does Australia have?
+At the time I was wrestling with the disappointment of a lack of slow jams in the Perth scene, a problem that remains unresolved.
+Perhaps I should have asked – Does Australia have Soul music?

-A question that I subsequently tried to raise in a broadcast on RTRFM where I dedicated a portion of the show to Australian artists producing soul music.
+It’s a question that I subsequently tried to raise during a broadcast on RTRFM where I dedicated a portion of the show to Australian artists producing soul music.
 It featured Jordan Rakei, Ngaiire, Demon Days, Thando, Winston Surfshirt, Allysha Joy, and a handful of others.

 Fast forward to 2021 and I am still asking myself the same questions.
-It strikes me as odd that soul music is still relatively niche (esp. here in Perth, WA – less so over East) and that it’s presentation is somewhat anaemic.
+It seems odd that soul music is still relatively niche (esp. here in Perth, WA) and that it’s presentation is somewhat anaemic.
 It seems only a few years ago, things were quite different with SoulFest, but a quick look at the diversity of acts, soul genres and programming tells you that it was a scratching of the surface.
-The subsequent troubles that plagued SoulFest reinforce that perspective and perhaps that was a watershed moment for the adoption of soul music as a mainstay for the masses, the night scene and radio.
+The subsequent troubles that plagued SoulFest reinforce that point of view.
+Perhaps that was a watershed moment for the adoption of soul music as a mainstay for the masses, the night scene and radio.

-I do not think it is coincidental that the soul music produced in WA is often very different sounding to what you here from acts over East and the more ‘accepted’ aesthetic and production styles of authentic soul music.
+I do not think it is coincidental that the soul music produced in WA is often very different sounding to what you hear from acts over East where the more conventional production styles of soul music exist.

 Where is the Soul Music scene?

 I may be biased but for me – it is in radio play and any other platforms & forums that expose the wonderful range of music you can get within the soul spectrum.
-It’s instructive that Mix 94.5 has RnB Fridays – a day dedicated to RnB (why just the one day?) where you can expect to hear a barrage of 80s soul hits from Mary J Blige, to Mark Morrison, to Black Street to Usher.
-It’s a step in the right direction but hardly illustrative of what soul music has to offer and definitely not shining a light on the Australian soul scene – feels like I’ve been here before – did I mention SoulFest?
+It’s instructive that Mix 94.5 has RnB Fridays – a day dedicated to RnB (why just the one day?).
+That’s where you can expect to hear a barrage of 80s soul hits from Mary J Blige, to Mark Morrison, to Black Street to Usher.
+It’s a step in the right direction but hardly illustrative of what soul music has to offer and definitely not shining a light on the Australian soul scene.
+It feels like I’ve been here before – did I mention SoulFest?